jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

 	> You may need to refresh the page in your browser from time to time to see the most recent deployment status changes.

-Your Azure SQL database is now provisioned and you’re ready to start populating it with records.
+Your Azure SQL Database is now provisioned and you’re ready to start populating it with records.
 To get familiar with running scripts and populating records through Visual Studio 2015, you will be using the SQL Server Data Tools from within Visual Studio.

 <a name="Exercise2"></a>
 ## Exercise 2: Populate a database with records ##

-Now that you’ve created an Azure SQL database, it’s time to populate your database with records.
+Now that you’ve created an Azure SQL Database, it’s time to populate your database with records.
 In this exercise you’ll be populating the Northwind database created in Exercise 1 with customer, product and order records using the SQL Server Data Tools (SSDT) in Visual Studio.
 If you haven’t installed SSDT you will need to do so before continuing with this exercise.

-Once you have confirmed the SQL Server Data Tools have been added to Visual Studio, you can open your Azure SQL database easily through the Azure Portal.
+Once you have confirmed the SQL Server Data Tools have been added to Visual Studio, you can open your Azure SQL Database easily through the Azure Portal.
 To open your database in SSDT:

 1. Open the Azure Portal dashboard (if it’s not already open from Exercise 1) and click the **“hamburger”** icon to open the side drawer menu.